-It’s also important to understand that your identifying information will be provided to the Births, Deaths and Marriages (BDM), who maintain the Central and Voluntary donor register, so that a child can access these details once they turn 18.
+It’s also important to understand that your identifying information will be provided to VARTA (Victorian Assisted Reproductive Treatment Authority), who maintain the Central and Voluntary donor register, so that a child can access these details once they turn 18.

-And at Melbourne IVF, we have a dedicated and experienced donor team who provide guidance and support for donors throughout the process.
+There are a few steps involved prior to donating, including counselling, medical screening, and semen analysis.
+At Melbourne IVF, we have a dedicated and experienced donor team who provide guidance and support throughout the entire process.

 Step 1 – Counselling